lumilio/Jungle-didakoo.com-README.md/README.md

 [Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 Ethereum enables the execution of smart contracts and decentralized applications in a secure environment without the need for a central authority.

 The introduction of Ethereum NFTs has allowed didakoo.com to recognize a player's identity and their NFTs without requiring an email or password.
-This is done through the use of crypto wallet MetaMask, which provides a unique blockchain address linked to the player and their NFTs.
-Metamask allowing players to create infinite wallets and addresses effortlessly.
+This is done through the use of crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address linked to the player and their NFTs.
+Metamask allowing players to create infinite anonymous and v irgin wallets and addresses for free.

-how to install metamask ( loading ... tutorial section ... )
-To join Ethereum and create your avatar in Jungle you just need Metamask , one of the most popular gateway wallet in crypto world. story metamask tutorial